equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 The `horizontalScaling` field of a component environment config is used for enabling automatic scaling of the component in the environment.
 This field is optional, and if set, it will override `replicas` value of the component.
 One exception is when the `replicas` value is set to `0` (i.e. the component is stopped), the `horizontalScaling` config will not be used.

-The `horizontalScaling` field contains three sub-fields: `resources`, `minReplicas` and `maxReplicas`.
+The `horizontalScaling` field contains two sub-fields `minReplicas` and `maxReplicas`, and one subsection, `resources`.
-Memory and CPU scaling thresholds are determined by the `memory` and `cpu` fields, defined in the `resources` section.
-The `averageUtilization` field specifies the target value that triggers the scaling.
-The value of `averageUtilization` must be greater than 1.
-Scaling on CPU is enabled by default with an `averageUtilization` of 80.
-This value can be overridden by adding the `cpu` field and defining the desired `averageUtilization` value.
-Scaling on memory can be enabled by adding the `memory` field and defining the `averageUtilization` value.
 The `minReplicas` and `maxReplicas` fields specify the minimum and maximum number of replicas for a component, respectively.
 The value of `minReplicas` must strictly be smaller or equal to the value of `maxReplicas`.
+Memory and CPU scaling thresholds are determined by the `resources.memory.averageUtilization` and `resources.cpu.averageUtilization` fields.
+The value of `averageUtilization` must be greater than 1.
+If `cpu.averageUtilization` is not defined in the radixconfig, it will default to a value of 80.

 #### `imageTagName`